Oadelek/The-Eren-Yaegar-Bot/README.md

 # Yaegar: Your Attack on Titan Companion

-Welcome to Yaegar, a Python-based interactive chatbot designed for fans of the anime and manga series "Attack on Titan".
-Yaegar is crafted to engage with users through themed responses, covering a variety of topics from greetings to character discussions, with a special emphasis on elements related to "Attack on Titan".
+Welcome to Yaegar, a Python-based interactive chatbot designed for fans of the anime and manga series Attack on Titan.
+Yaegar is crafted to engage with users through themed responses, covering a variety of topics from greetings to character discussions, with a special emphasis on elements related to Attack on Titan.

 ## Features